pavelsaman/Basket/README.md

                      when used with --list and --delete without --item.
     -i|--item       Specifies an item, has to be used with --add and with --delete when no --category is specified.
-Could be used with --delete when --category is specified.
+Could be used (even mroe times) with --delete when --category is specified.
     --before        Filters only items added before a certain date.
 Could be used with --list.
     --after         Filters only items added after a certain date.
 Could